House votes to send Trump impeachment to Senate for trial

 WASHINGTON (AP) — The U.S. House voted Wednesday to send two articles of impeachment against President Donald Trump to the Senate and approve House prosecutors for only the third impeachment trial in American history.

-The vote was 228-193, coming at the start of a presidential election year and one month after the House impeached Trump.
-The president is charged with abuse of power over his pressure on Ukraine to investigate Democratic rival Joe Biden, using military aid to the country as leverage.
+The vote was 228-193, coming at the start of a presidential election year and one month after the House impeached Trump alleging abuse of power over his pressure on Ukraine to investigate Democratic rival Joe Biden, using military aid to the country as leverage.
 Trump was also charged with obstructing Congress’ ensuing probe..

 Trump, during an event at the White House, rejected the charges as a “hoax.”